codacy/chart/docs/configuration/monitoring.md

 ### 5. Enable service dashboards

-!!! warning
-    Currently, the application metrics and information reported by the Codacy components to populate service dashboards are very limited since we're still developing these reporting capabilities.

-    As such, we recommend that you skip this configuration.

-Now that you have Prometheus and Grafana installed you can enable `serviceMonitor` and `grafana_dashboards` for Codacy components.
+Now that you have Prometheus and Grafana installed you can enable metrics reporting for Codacy components.

 1. Create a file named `values-monitoring.yaml` with the following content:

     ```yaml
     global:
       metrics:
+        kamon:
+          enabled: true
+          prometheusReporter:
+            enabled: true
         serviceMonitor:
           enabled: true
         grafana: